yasin6n/TRI-Battery-SOH-Prediction/README.md

 (**Note:** Python 3.12.3 has been used in a virtual environment for this project)

 ## How to Run
+- Click to the matr.io link mentioned above to reach the dataset page
+- Scroll down in the page
-- Download dataset from matr.io link
+- Download dataset from the link named as "BEEP structured data"
 - Access notebooks from colab links or code bellow **(Order: 1 -> 2 -> 3 -> 4)**

 [![Open 01 in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/yasin6n/TRI-Battery-SOH-Prediction/blob/main/01_Data_Exploration.ipynb)